-Woman gets on flight from Orlando to Atlanta with no ticket, I.D., officials say
+Woman gets on Delta plane to Atlanta with no ticket, I.D. in security breach

-Passengers on a Delta flight from Orlando to Atlanta on Saturday told Channel 2 Action News that a woman managed to get on the plane with no ticket and no identification.
+ORLANDO - Passengers on a Delta flight from Orlando to Atlanta on Saturday told Channel 2 Action News that a woman managed to get on the plane with no ticket and no identification.

-WSBTV sister station WFTV reports that when a passenger got to her seat, another woman was already sitting there and refused to move.
+Channel 2's Christian Jennings talked to a ticketed passenger who said that when she got on the plane, another woman was sitting in her seat.

-Channel 2's Christian Jennings talked to the ticketed passenger, who said the woman in her seat told authorities she threw her boarding pass away when she got on the plane.
+"She just said very bluntly, 'I'm not moving,'" said the passenger, who didn't want to be identified.

-What happened next in this bizarre story, on the Channel 2 Action News Nightbeat at 11 p.m.
+I just finished interviewing a woman who says the lady kicked off the Delta plane, was in her seat.— Christian Jennings (@CJenningsWSB) October 6, 2019

 TRENDING STORIES: